The Intersection of Healthcare Delivery and Healthcare Financing

 With the challenges and opportunities clearly mapped, our final panels explored novel solutions to the problems at hand.
 I was privileged to lead these two panel discussions on specialty care and technology solutions for risk-sharing with some of our very own health IT clients.

-We opened with a look at how to reengineer specialty care for financial and quality impact, featuring Dr. Robert Hitchcock of T-System, Jim Reilly of MedAssets, and Scott Seidelmann of Candescent Health.
+We opened with a look at how to reengineer specialty care for financial and quality impact, featuring Dr. Robert Hitchcock of T-System, Jim Reilly of MedAssets (now Vizient), and Scott Seidelmann of Candescent Health.
 As an industry, we’ve spent a lot of time thinking about the role of primary care in population health; but as Nate Kaufman shared in his keynote, those who deemphasize the importance of specialists will fail to impact cost and quality.
 That’s exactly the opportunity that this panel revealed.

 During the discussion, Dr. Hitchcock discussed his own experiences as an emergency physician in repositioning the emergency department as a critical lever to quality initiatives and patient access; Jim Reilly addressed the importance of cross-specialty physician alignment in new payment models; and Scott Seidelmann underscored the shocking variability in today’s radiology industry and how a change to workflow and clinical process can quickly close quality gaps.